rustyrussell/bolts/12-offer-encoding.md

 ## Rationale

-Usually an error message is sufficient for diagnostics, however there is at least one case where it should be programatically parsable.
+Usually an error message is sufficient for diagnostics, however there is at least one case where it should be programmatically parsable.
 A recurring offer which sets `send_invoice` can also specify a currency, which opens the possibility for a disagreement on exchange rate.
 In this case, the `suggested_value` reflects its expected value, and the